 6. Check out the current exhibition at “Palacio de Cristal”

-The “Palacio de Cristal” is a conservatory located in the centre of the beautiful Retiro Park.
-It belongs to the Reina Sofia museum and hosts very interesting art exhibitions.
+The “Palacio de Cristal” is a conservatory located in the center of the beautiful Retiro Park.
+It belongs to the Reina Sofia Museum and hosts very interesting art exhibitions.
 The current exhibition is about colonialism.
 One of the must-see places in Retiro Park.